 To my hubby’s credit he didn’t laugh.
 I laughed for about ten minutes, so it’s okay, you can go ahead and laugh!
 Luckily the jute peeled off the hot glue with little damage to the pennants and I was able to glue them going the right direction.
 Here is how it turned out…

-I don’t know about you, but I love how it turned out!!
+I love it!!
 It looks just like I imagined.